chicolucio/chicolucio.github.io/_pages/home.md

   overlay_filter: 0.60 # same as adding an opacity of 0.5 to a black background
 ---

-I'm a science communicator and data scientist with a sound understanding of Python and packages such as Pandas, Matplotlib, Scikit Learn and Plotly.
+I'm a science communicator and data scientist proficient in Python, with extensive experience in libraries such as Pandas, Matplotlib, Scikit-Learn and Plotly.

-I write regularly at [Ciência Programada](https://cienciaprogramada.com.br/){: .btn .btn--success}, a science communication project using Python programming I've launched.
+I regularly contribute to [Ciência Programada](https://cienciaprogramada.com.br/){: .btn .btn--success}, a science communication project I launched that utilizes Python programming.
 The project website is written in Brazilian Portuguese.

-Currently, I'm a data scientist at NECTO Systems working on projects for Uber.
+I am currently a Python and Data Science instructor at Hashtag Treinamentos, a leading company in the online education sector in Brazil.
+In this role, I leverage my extensive experience in Python programming to facilitate impactful learning experiences.
+Prior to this, I was a data scientist at NECTO Systems, working on projects for Uber.
+I also spent a decade in the education industry, where I founded a research group with students to develop programs generating visualizations to aid the understanding of abstract chemical concepts.
+Additionally, I have held positions as a laboratory manager, an environmental analyst, and a scientific researcher in chemistry.

-Previously, I've worked in the education industry for 10 years solving educational problems with programming.
-I've also worked as a laboratory manager, as an environmental analyst and as a scientific researcher.
+Explore [my portfolio](portfolio.md){: .btn .btn--info} for

-Please take a look at [my portfolio](portfolio.md){: .btn .btn--info} for further details about my projects.
+further details about my projects.

-For a more detailed description of my career, see my [curriculum](about.md){:
+For a deeper dive into my career, view my [resume](about.md){:
 .btn .btn--info}

 [Contact Me!](contact.md){: .btn .btn--warning .btn--large}